maniospas/lovpy/README.md

 ## License:

-This project is licensed under Mozilla Public License Version 2.0.
-A copy of this license is contained in current project.
+This project is licensed under Apache License 2.0.
+A copy of this license is contained in current project under `LICENSE` file.
 It applies to all files in this project whether or not it is stated in them.

+Copyright 2021 | Dimitrios S. Karageorgiou